best-of-acrv/unsupervised-depth-estimation/README.md

 # Load a previous snapshot from a self trained network
 sv = UnsupervisedSingleViewDepth(load_snapshot='/path/to/snapshot/file.pth')

+# By default, the inference code will run on GPU, device 0.
+To change the GPU device to use:

+sv = UnsupervisedSingleViewDepth(gpu_id=1)

+# If you don't want to use GPU even if available, change the gpu flag to False:

+sv = UnsupervisedSingleViewDepth(use_gpu_if_available=False)

 # Get a predicted segmentation as a NumPy image, given an input NumPy image
 my_image = cv2.imread("</path/to/image>")
 segmentation_image = sv.predict(image=my_image)